nicky-nym/nicky-nym.github.io/index.md

   * A **sleepy** little town is one where there's no traffic, but there's almost nothing in town to go to.
   * A **kinematic** city is one that has lots of destinations **_and_** they're all easy to get to.

-### <a name="kinematic_range"></a>Kinematic range

-  * **Kinematic range** is a measure of urban mobility.
-It's the number of destinations you can get to in 30 minutes or less _(or some other set time)_.
-  * Different cities have different kinematic ranges
-    * In **Haxby, Montana**, there's not any traffic congestion, but there also aren't many places to go.
-With a car, in 30 minutes you can probably reach a total of about **a half dozen homes**, with perhaps **10 thousand square feet of floorspace**.
-    * In **San Francsico**, there are lots of places to go, but there's a lot of congestion.
-In 30 minutes you can reach hundreds of thousands of homes, offices, and stores, with perhaps **500 million square feet of floorspace**.
-San Francisco has a kinematic range that's about 50 thousand times larger than Haxby, Montana.

 ```
 TODO: add a diagram showing different ranges?